ylyu1/Milk-Peptide-Detector/README.md

 The Milk Peptide Detector has transformed the identification process of AMPs in human milk, providing a reliable and efficient tool for researchers.
 By implementing this classifier, we have:
 - Achieved a significant improvement in prediction accuracy.
 - Reduced the labor and time involved in peptide identification.
 Enhanced overall research productivity.
-- Saved $200,000 in annual research costs by filtering peptide candidates and enhancing lab efficiency and productivity.
+- Saved $200,000 in annual research costs by filtering peptide candidates.